 How do you cut round stock on a bandsaw?

 Follow some precautions when cutting round stock using a bandsaw.
-Be aware that the blade can grab hold of the side and spin your stock.
+Be aware that the blade can grab the side and spin your stock.
 To avoid this problem, use a drill press vise.
 Lock the round piece into the vise, turn the vise over, and cut while holding on to the vise.